Reading Lolita in Tehran: Plot

-The book consists of a memoir of the author's experiences about returning to Iran during the revolution (1978–1981) and living under the Islamic Republic of Iran government until her departure in 1997.
+The book is a memoir of Nafisi's experiences about returning to Iran during the revolution (1978–1981) and living under the Islamic Republic of Iran government until her departure in 1997.
 It narrates her teaching at the University of Tehran after 1979, her refusal to submit to the rule to wear the veil and her subsequent expulsion from the University, life during the Iran–Iraq War, her return to teaching at the University of Allameh Tabatabei (1981), her resignation (1987), the formation of her book club (1995–97), and her decision to emigrate.
 Events are interlaced with the stories of book club members consisting of seven of her female students who met weekly at Nafisi's house to discuss works of Western literature, including the controversial Lolita, and the texts are interpreted through the books they read.

 Structure

 The book is divided into four sections: "Lolita", "Gatsby", "James", and "Austen".

 "Lolita" deals with Nafisi as she resigns from The University of Allameh Tabatabei and starts her private literature class with students Mahshid, Yassi, Mitra, Nassrin, Azin, Sanaz and Manna.
 They talk not just about Lolita, but One Thousand and One Nights and Invitation to a Beheading.
 The main themes are oppression, jailers as revolutionary guards try to assert their authority through certain events such as a vacation gone awry and a runaway convict.

-"Gatsby" is set about eleven years before "Lolita" just as the Iranian revolution starts.
+"Gatsby" is set about 11 years before "Lolita", just as the Iranian revolution starts.
 The reader learns how some Iranians' dreams, including the author's, became shattered through the government's imposition of new rules.
-Nafisi's student Mr. Nyazi puts the novel on trial, claiming that it condones adultery.
-Chronologically this is the first part of Nafisi's story.
+Nafisi's student Mr. Nyazi puts the novel on trial, claiming it condones adultery.
+Chronologically, this is the first part of Nafisi's story.
 The Great Gatsby and Mike Gold's works are discussed in this part.
 The reader meets Nassrin.

 Nafisi states that the Gatsby chapter is about the American dream, the Iranian dream of revolution and the way it was shattered for her; the James chapter is about uncertainty and the way totalitarian mindsets hate uncertainty; and Austen is about the choice of women, a woman at the center of the novel saying no to the authority of her parents, society, and welcoming a life of dire poverty in order to make her own choice.